 The Major Program

-The BA in Linguistics requires thirteen courses, which fall into two categories: courses that provide expertise in linguistics and courses that ensure breadth of study in a non Indo-European language.
-Students have flexibility to construct a course of study that accords with their interests, but their final tally of thirteen courses must include the following:
+The BA in Linguistics requires eleven courses that will provide expertise in linguistics.
+Students have flexibility to construct a course of study that accords with their interests, but their final tally of eleven courses must include the following:

 • Introduction to Linguistics (20001)